State of Play (film): Filming

 The majority of filming over the last three weeks of the shoot took place at night.
 Filming for these scenes usually began at 5:00 p.m. and finished at 5:00 a.m.
-A scene filmed under the Key Bridge in Georgetown on April 6, 2008 was the last of principal photography.
+A scene filmed under the Key Bridge in Georgetown on April 6, 2008, was the last of principal photography.

-Effects
+Visual effects

 Director of photography Rodrigo Prieto indicated that the film was shot in two distinct visual styles: scenes featuring the media were shot in the anamorphic format on 35mm film, while scenes focusing on the world of politics were shot in high-definition video with the Panavision Genesis digital video camera.
 Hand-held cameras have been used.
 For color management, Prieto employed Gamma & Density Company's 3cP color management and correction software, using the American Society of Cinematographers' Color Decision List to keep color consistent throughout shooting, dailies, post and digital intermediate finishing process.
-The digital effects were handled by Rhythm and Hues.
+The visual effects were handled by Rhythm & Hues Studios (R&H).

 Music

-Alex Heffes, who provided the music for Macdonald's One Day in September, Touching the Void, and The Last King of Scotland, scored the film.
-It was recorded in the United Kingdom.
-Heffes indicated that he had a preference for scoring around the dialogue rather than through it.
-As with the recording of his previous works, Heffes conducted the orchestra himself to enable re-scoring as the recording session proceeded.
-Macdonald involved moon early on in production, and in an unusual move for a studio film, he had Heffes write some of the music to State of Play in advance of principal photography, based purely upon the script.
-Heffes said this was to provide a hint to the direction the film was going to take.
-He said that he and Macdonald had decided to take the score down an unusual path, "off the beaten track", and that the prospect was a "liberating" one.
-Grammy Award-winning record producer "Flood" (aka Mark Ellis) worked with Heffes on the score.
-Heffes said that working with Ellis "opened his mind" and that they attempted to push boundaries.
-He said that in producing the score, Flood brought an aesthetic to recording the instruments that was atypical for film recording sessions.

-The song heard during the end credits is John Fogerty's "Long As I Can See The Light" performed by Creedence Clearwater Revival.
+The film score is written by Alex Heffes, who previously worked with MacDonald in the documentaries One Day in September (1999), Touching the Void (2003) and The Last King of Scotland (2007) and produced by Grammy Award-winning record producer Flood (aka Mark Ellis).